Solidarity (British trade union)

-Solidarity is a United Kingdom trade union formed in late 2005 by the British National Party (BNP).
-It is named after the Polish trade union Solidarność, and its logo (which it has trademarked) is also inspired by that of the Polish union.
+Solidarity is a United Kingdom trade union formed in late 2005 by the far-right British National Party (BNP).
+It is named after the Polish trade union Solidarność, and its logo is also inspired by that of the Polish union.

 Solidarity recruits from all industrial sectors and professions.
 Solidarity has already stated that it has no plans to apply for affiliation to the Trades Union Congress (TUC) and will not be bound, therefore, by agreements not to poach members from other unions.

-Leadership political profile
+Leadership

-Executive composition

 The first union president was Adam Walker, a BNP member and three times a parliamentary candidate (in Bishop Auckland in 2010 and 2017 and in Rotherham in 2015).
 Since 2015, he has been chairman of the BNP, following the departure of Nick Griffin as leader.
 Walker was subsequently replaced as union president by David Kerr.
 Kerr was replaced as president in November 2019 by Glen Nicklasson.

 The union's general secretary is Patrick Harrington.